German firms search for clues on future of remote working | DW | 19.07.2021

-After they were forced to send their staff home during the pandemic, firms have come to realize how well their employees managed to work remotely, even while juggling work and family duties.
-What comes next, they wonder.
+After they were forced to send their staff home during the pandemic, firms have come to realize how well their employees managed to work remotely, even while juggling jobs and family duties.
+What comes next, they wonder?

-As both the global COVID-19 pandemic and work-from-home experiments appear to be stretching on for a while longer, there's a dawning realization among company heads that new "hybrid" forms of work may become the new normal.
-Hybrid working is a form of flexible working that involves traveling to the office on some days and working remotely on others.
+As both the global COVID-19 pandemic and work-from-home experiments appear to be stretching on for a while longer, there's a dawning realization among company heads that "hybrid" forms of work may become the new normal.
+Hybrid working involves flexible travel to the office on some days and working remotely on others.

-Germany's traditionally strong sector of small and mid-sized companies (SMEs), also known as Mittelstand, used to be especially skeptical about the pandemic-induced drive to work remotely, criticizing government efforts to force them to send staff home.
-But now executives said in a survey they are amazed about how well their workers are coping.
+Germany's traditionally strong sector of small and medium-sized enterprises (SMEs), also known as Mittelstand, used to be especially skeptical about the pandemic-induced drive to work remotely, criticizing government efforts to force them to send staff home.
+But now, executives said in a survey they are amazed at how well their workers are coping.

 During the pandemic, about 30% to 40% of the staff of typical Mittelstand companies based in the Ruhr Valley industrial heartland were, or are still, working from home, said Dirk Erlhöfer, managing director of the Ruhr/Westfalen Employers' Association, a lobby group that represents 430 SMEs in the region.

-But a wider adoption of new work designsis going to be challenging said Erlhöfer, pointing to some of the problems that have emerged.
+But a wider adoption of new ways of working is going to be challenging, said Erlhöfer, pointing to some of the problems that have emerged.
 "It is, for example, more difficult to coordinate processes between administration and production.
-Technical problems also come into play, and the gradual evolving of a kind of divided, two-class staff could disturb company peace."
+Technical problems also come into play; and the gradual evolving of a kind of divided, two-class staff could disturb company peace."

-Despite the downsides, Erlhöfer said member firms would cherish the advantages more, as about 80% of them said they are planning to continue remote-work arrangements.
+Despite the downsides, Erlhöfer said member firms cherish the advantages, as about 80% of them said they are planning to continue remote-work arrangements.

-"We are giving our teams a larger degree of flexibility in organizing their work," she told DW, noting that the number of days employees would want to work from home are to be negotiated between the employee and their team leader individually, and "under due consideration of actual work requirements."
+Employers are no longer required to allow staff to work from home — but at the same time, not everybody wants to go back to the office

-"You cannot oversee a test run in a laboratory from home, nor can our plants be maintained and repaired remotely," Schössler said.
-Furthermore, some people would insist on drawing a line between private and work life, or they find face-to-face encounters "the key to success" in developing their creative ideas.
+"We are giving our teams a larger degree of flexibility in organizing their work," she told DW, noting that the number of days employees would want to work from home are to be negotiated between the employee and her or his team leader individually, and "under due consideration of actual work requirements."

-Employers must no longer allow staff to work from home.
-But not everybody wants to go back to the office
+"You cannot oversee a test run in a laboratory from home, nor can our plants be maintained and repaired remotely," Schössler pointed out.
+Furthermore, some people would insist on drawing a clear line between private and work life, on the one hand; or, they find face-to-face encounters "the key to success" in developing their creative ideas, on the other hand.

-As more companies are transitioning back to the office amid the subsiding pandemic, the new era of flexible work is, however, bound to alter workplace designs.
-Studies have shown that frequent in-person interactions lead to commitment, support, and cooperation among co-workers.
+As more companies are transitioning back to the office amid the subsiding pandemic, the new era of flexible work is, however, bound to alter workplace design.
+Studies have shown that frequent in-person interaction leads to commitment, support, and cooperation among co-workers.
 But how can this be ensured if some of the employees prefer to stay at home?

 A recent paper circulated by Germany's National Academy of Science and Engineering says that the office design of the future should be providing "optimal support for activity profiles, with a focus on social interaction, collaboration and innovation."

-The paper, which was compiled by the academy's Human Resource Working Group (acatech) that brings together staff managers from large German corporations, also says that in these offices it will be possible to book rooms for quiet working or for employees to work together with others in flexibly designed meeting rooms and project rooms or in collaborative open workspaces.
+The paper, which was compiled by the academy's human resource working group (acatech), which brings together staff managers from large German corporations, also says that in such offices it would be possible to book rooms for quiet working or for employees to work together with others in flexibly designed meeting rooms and project rooms or in collaborative open workspaces.

 "For concentrated, focused work and routine work, employees will be encouraged increasingly to work from home or in places other than on company premises," the paper adds.